-After dinner, Kim changed to black Capris and a tight shirt to go dancing.
+After dinner, Kim changed into black capris and a tight shirt to go dancing.
 She read magazines while she waited for Marcus.
-When he arrived, he asked in an unconcerned voice.
-“So, where are we really going?”
+When he arrived, he asked in an unconcerned voice, “So, where are we really going?”

 “Can you get me in?”
 Kim pleaded.

 “Look, I can’t.
-Mom and Dad would kill me if I let their little Kipper into a club.
-I mean, they would literally throw my ass off the ship along with buckets of blood to attract sharks.
+Mom and Dad will kill me if I let their little Kipper into a club.
+I mean, they would throw my ass off the ship along with buckets of blood to attract sharks.
 This idea is completely off the table.
 Not going to happen.”

 “It was Selena—”

-Marcus thought for a moment and said, “How about this: We can hang out in front of Club Z and you can say hi to your new friends.
-It’s the best you could hope for anyway, the Club Z police will not let you in.”
+Marcus thought for a moment and said, “How about this: We can hang out in front of Club Z, and you can say hi to your new friends.
+It’s the best you could hope for.
+The Club Z police will not let you in.”

 “But what if they let me in?”
 Kim asked in a hopeful voice.

 Kim remembered the beer can tirade and the resulting weeks of intense punishment.
 She agreed, and they explored the ship until 9:50.
-At the entrance of Club Z, Kim watched a crewmember checking ID’s at the door.
+At the entrance of Club Z, Kim watched a crew member checking identification at the door.
 They heard loud music and saw everybody inside having a great time.
 Kim moved to the music and said, “Wow, this is cool.
 Look at those major disco lights and the pattern on dark walls.”